Skip to main content

 Batch

-Submit a file.
-Poll for results.
+Submit a file, poll for results.
 Handles recordings up to 12 hours and 2 GB.
-Use for call center archives, podcasts, and interviews.
+Batch model IDs have no -realtime suffix.

 Near-real-time workaround